rocketacademy/basics-sl-docs/day07-objects/README.md

 Lastly, we know there are only 4 suits each card.
 Thus, some loop nesting (a loop that runs 4 times) will exist to create the 4 suits for each card.

-**Question 8:** Demonstrate all of the code below this question using the starter code.
+**Question 8:** Copy all of the code below this question into your starter code home page script.js.
 The comments have been stripped from the `makeDeck` function.
 Have students run through the logic of `makeDeck` line by line.

 **Answer 8:** An alternative approach to demonstrating this `makeDeck` function is re-creating this `makeDeck` function from scratch with your students.
 This depends on the time you have before starting the in-class exercises.